 All students are expected to do their own work.
 The following acts constitute academic dishonesty and will result in any or all of the following sanctions: a grade of F, expulsion from the course, and/or disciplinary measures by the Dean of Students of the student's college.

 Academic dishonesty includes but is not limited to:

-- 1. Using books, notes or on-line resources, copying from another student or receiving help during any exam/quiz where these have not been explicitly authorized.
-This applies regardless of whether the exam is on paper or via computer, written or spoken/signed, or in-person or remote. - 2.
+- 1. During a written or computerized exam/quiz, using books, notes or on-line resources, copying from another student or receiving unauthorized help. - 2.
 Turning in a written composition that has been copied from a book or some other printed source, from the Internet or that has been written in whole or in part by someone other than the student.